LTLA/OkNN2018/README.md

 - `proc_*.R`, which processes the data into a RDS file for nearest neighbor detection.
 - `run_*.R`, which runs the algorithm timings on the processed data.

+Current data sets are:

-Currently the only dataset is the PBMC 68K single-cell RNA-seq data from 10X Genomics.
+- PBMC 68K single-cell RNA-seq data from 10X Genomics
+- MNIST data sets of handwritten digits

 ## Plot generation